korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_11_Collections/README.md

 ```

 The card should have the following public static methods
-to assist anyone using this class:
+to help anyone to use this class:

 * _getNumericCard_ which should return an instance of a Card,
 based on the suit and number passed to it.